OzTamir/Chromask/SHMUZIC.md

 [] Land on Correct (Solid) Platform
   * Signals success and safety; tells the player the color choice was correct.

-[] Fall Through Wrong (Non-Solid) Platform
-  * Signals a mistake without punishment; should feel like “nothing caught you,” not an impact.

 [] Game Start
   * Marks the beginning of a run and sets momentum; short, rising, non-dramatic.